Book your flight to Nashville with Icelandair from EUR 1,263*

 Travel beyond Nashville

-If you’re traveling to pay your respects to Music City, you might want to make a journey 350km (220 miles) southwest of Nashville to check out one of Tennessee’s other headline cities: Memphis.
-This city also has incredible music pedigree: Beale Street is the official home of the blues, Sun Studios lays claim to being the birthplace of rock and roll, and of course there’s Graceland, the home of Elvis Presley.
+If you’re travelling to pay your respects to Music City, you might want to make a journey 350km (220 miles) southwest of Nashville to check out one of Tennessee’s other headline cities: Memphis.
+This city also has incredible music pedigree with Beale Street, the official home of the blues and Sun Studios which lays claim to being the birthplace of rock and roll - and of course there’s Graceland, the home of Elvis Presley.

 Travel in the other direction and stop at Pigeon Forge – this is the home of Dollywood, Dolly Parton’s theme park.
 It’s found in the foothills of the Smoky Mountains, and the ever-popular Great Smoky Mountains National Park overflows with forest, wildlife and waterfalls.
 Visit year-round for its hiking trails, in late spring to enjoy its wealth of wildflowers, or in autumn for stunning foliage displays.